 6. A different item is required for each event unless repeats are specifically allowed.
 Items performed in a Heat must be repeated in the Final unless otherwise stipulated.

 7. If it is specifically indicated that an item may be repeated, it may be repeated ONLY ONCE except when progressing to a Final.
 An entrant found repeating an item other than where allowed will be eligible for ‘comments only’ - not for a placing.

 8. A copy of the music, in performance order, labelled with Event & Entrant numbers MUST BE provided for the adjudicator.
 Only original published music will be returned.
 Photocopies will not be returned as per APRA/AMCOS Policy.

 9. Subject to the venue, there may be no warm-up or dressing room facilities.
-For events being held in Shore School - Playfair Hall (BH Travers Centre) there are limited warm-up rooms available in the building across the driveway on Level 2 - above Smith Auditorium.
-It is the entrant’s responsibility to be present inside Playfair Hall when they are announced to go on stage.
-No facilities provided to inform you in the warm-up rooms.
+For events being held in Shore School (Orchestra Room/Playfair Hall) there are limited warm-up rooms available on Level 2 above.
+It is the entrant’s responsibility to be present inside the Orchestra Room/Playfair Hall when they are announced to go on stage.
+No facilities are provided to inform you about your performance in the warm-up rooms.
 Entrants are called from the auditorium except in a Final.

 10. Declaration for ‘Century’ Tests & Australian Works: At the time entrants register and hand in their music to the Session Manager, they are also requested to submit a form signed by themselves or their legal guardian.
 Piano Declaration form available from Entrant Corner.